Manar03-m/sterilization-inventory-pwa/README.md

-# Sterilization Department Inventory System (Free)
+# Sterilization Department Inventory System

 This project is a web-based inventory and withdrawal tracking system built for **Al-Kindi Hospital**.
 It runs as a PWA and can be used on mobile and desktop browsers.